judgej/jquery-maxsubmit/README.md

 The jQuery plugin and the PHP function are the two building blocks.
 I intend to wrap them into a simple WordPress plugin next.
-Just install it along with your WooCommerce plugin, and it will stop you breaking your products with dozens of variations.
+Just install it along with your WooCommerce plugin, and it will stop you breaking your products that have dozens of variations.
 Christmas may get in the way first ;-)